COVID-19 (Novel Coronavirus)

 If you need:

 - Small Business Administration (SBA) may be able to provide assistance through the Economic Injury Disaster Loans program to businesses that have suffered substantial economic injury.
 Congress approved low-interest disaster loans specifically to assist small businesses impacted by COVID-19.
 These loans can help small businesses meet financial obligations and cover operating expenses.
-We encourage businesses that are experiencing losses to submit Economic Injury Worksheet as soon as possible, and you can apply online here for an SBA disaster assistance loan.

 - WA State Department of Revenue (DOR) can work with impacted companies that request an extension on tax filing.
 Affected businesses that owe Washington taxes may qualify for the following assistance (follow each link to learn more):